-An ophthalmologist is a doctor of medicine (M.D.) who specializes in the treatment of eyes and related structures.
+An ophthalmologist is a doctor of medicine, or M.D., who specializes in the treatment of eyes and related structures.
 Ophthalmologists treat serious eye conditions that require surgery.
 You may also see an ophthalmologist for regular eye exams and prescription lenses.

 An optometrist is a healthcare professional trained to deliver eye and vision care.
-Optometrists have a Doctor of Optometry (D.O.) degree instead of an M.D.
-Optometrists generally act as your primary eye care physician.
+Optometrists have a doctor of optometry, or O.D., degree instead of an M.D. degree.
+Optometrists generally act as your primary doctor for eye care.
 You may visit one annually to get your vision checked.
-Most of the time, an optometrist will be the one to prescribe any needed corrective eyewear.
+Most of the time, an optometrist will be the one to prescribe any corrective eyewear you may need.

-Questions you might ask an eye specialist include:
+Questions you might ask an eye specialist include the following:

 - How often do I need my vision screened?

 - What eye symptoms should I be concerned about?